Dwarves (Marvel Comics): Dwarves of Asgard

 The Dwarves were smaller in stature than the Asgardians and had squat, stocky bodies.
-Their average height was four feet.
 They were stronger and faster than they appeared to be, with fighting skills allowing them to take down larger opponents.
 The Dwarves tended to be craftsmen and farmers who maintained friendly trade and peace relations with the Gods of Asgard, even though they were also known for sending minor Asgardians to the Trolls as slaves.
-Dwarves dwell in the realm of Nidavellir one of the Nine Worlds of Norse mythology.
+Dwarves dwell in the realm of Nidavellir, one of the Nine Realms.
 Nidavellir was part of the landmass where Asgard, Alfheim, and Vanaheim were all situated.
 Dwarves crafted such legendary Asgardian weapons as Thor's hammer Mjolnir and Odin's spear Gungnir.
-Although it was the magic of Odin that imbued Mjolnir and Gugnir with their special enchantments.
-Dwarves are the race that have crafted most of the weapons and enchanted items for the gods.

-Thor arrives at the workshop of King Sindri of the dwarves, where he is given a magical boat to carry him on a special mission for his father Odin.
+Thor arrives at the workshop of King Sindri of the dwarves, where he is given a magical boat to carry him on a special mission for Odin.
 The boat is small enough to fit in a pocket, but grows to full size and flies if needed.
-Seeking cover from a raging storm, Thor asks King Sindri of the Dwarves to provide him shelter.
-The Dwarves requiring to provide another slave to the Trolls as payment to avoid their kingdom being attacked and they drop Thor down into the pit of the Trolls unaware of who he was.
+Seeking cover from a raging storm, Thor asks Sindri to provide him shelter.
+The Dwarves requiring to provide another slave to the Trolls as payment to avoid their kingdom being attacked and they drop Thor down into the pit of the Trolls, unaware of who he was.